Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 ## Kemeny Score

+Kemeny score is in a different type of ranking method from the previous three.
+Instead of counting wins or losses from students, we look at the rankings as a whole and try to minimise disagreements from reality.
+It's a more top down approach compared to the previous 3.
+One flaw witht this approach would be that it does not take into account the grader like in weighted Borda.

-Like the Borda score, the Kemeny score [@brandt_handbook_nodate] is defined over a set of candidates and a set of ballots.
+Like the Borda count is defined over a set of candidates and a set of ballots.

 We first enumerate over the ballots to create a matrix $B$ that counts voter pairwise preferences.
 For example, entry $B_{i,j}$ would contain the total number of ballots that prefer candidate $i$ to candidate $j$.